 Hopefully by this point, the stereotype of “British food is terrible” is on its way out.
 After all, Anthony Bourdain spent an entire episode of his show lauding the revolution in British cooking.
 You no longer need to make your tastebuds suffer while the rest of you enjoys a trip to London.

-There are tons of comprehensive lists of the best foods in London, but I wanted to put together my own list of those dishes I think you must-try in London.
+There are tons of comprehensive lists of the best foods in London, but I wanted to put together my own list of those dishes I think you must try in London.
 You’ll recognize some of these dishes – others might be surprising or worth adding to your must-try list on your trip.
 (I also have a list of must-try London drinks if you are wondering what to pair them with!)

-In any event, be prepared for your mouth to start wandering.
+In any event, be prepared for your mouth to start watering.
 Here are the must-try London foods you need to enjoy, no matter how long your visit.

 1. Fish & Chips